Thanasis-Traitsis/Thanasis-Traitsis/README.md

 # <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a> Hey!
 I'm Thanasis Traitsis
-I'm **Flutter** enthusiast and Frontend software developer from Greece 🇬🇷, with passion for **mobile development**.
+I'm **Flutter** enthusiast and Mobile Software Engineer from Greece 🇬🇷, with passion for **mobile development**.
 Through both professional work and freelance projects, I've honed my skills in crafting applications.
 After navigating through numerous coding nightmares, I discovered the beauty of the coding community and the invaluable support it offers.
 Inspired by all of this, I started a blogging journey to share my insights and help fellow developers navigate their coding adventures.

 🎓 Graduated from Department of Information Technology and Electronic Systems Engineering, of the International University of Greece (IHU).